 We also suggest that carers coming from overseas allow at least 48 hours’ travelling time before the start of the course which allows a weekend to acclimatise and organise any last-minute travel and paperwork.

 Because the training includes moving and handling and First Aid which are both very physical, it is important for live-in carers to be relatively fit.

 Practical tasks which form part and parcel of a carer’s job include kneeling on the floor and getting back on your feet with ease – you must feel comfortable in your ability to do this.
 You are required to sign a disclaimer stating you have no serious back problems and that you are not pregnant.

 These are both essential sections of the course, and failure in one or both modules will result in a carer not being put forward for work.

 Accommodation whilst you’re training

-We are able to offer 10 spaces per course to trainees in our accommodation facility, Oakleigh House.
+We are able to offer accommodation to our trainees in our luxury Railway House Apartments.
 The cost per night is £15 which covers food and laundry provisions for the week.

 Once your training place has been confirmed a member of our recruitment team will forward further details of how you can use our online system to book your place.